-On entry to the service, information is provided to residents and their whānau and consultation occurs regarding entry criteria and service provision.
+On entry to the service, information is provided to residents and their family/whānau and consultation occurs regarding entry criteria and service provision.
 Information is provided in accessible formats, as required.
 Registered nurses assess residents on admission.
-InterRAI assessments are used to identify residents' needs, and long-term care plans are developed and implemented.
+InterRAI assessments and risk assessments are used to identify residents' needs, and long-term care plans are developed and implemented.
 The general practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
-Residents who identify as Māori or Pasifika have their needs met in a manner that respects their cultural values and beliefs.
 Handovers between shifts guide continuity of care and teamwork is encouraged.